Nourse's 42 leads Goslings in loss to Monroe

 MONROE — Watertown’s boys golf team lost to Monroe 187 to 205 in a Badger South dual meet on Friday at the Monroe Golf Club.

 Myles Nourse shot a season-best 42 with four pars to lead the Goslings.
-John Klinger (52), Aaron Sellnow ( 55) and Matthew Marchant (56) also scored for the Goslings.
-Mason Fritsche carded a 61.
+John Klinger (52), Aaron Sellnow (55) and Matthew Marchant (56) also scored for the Goslings.
+Mason Fritsche shot 61.

 Bart Leach earned medalist honors for Monroe with a 7-over round of 41 on the front nine.